dynawo/dynawo-large-scale-validation/contingencies-screening/README.md

 The software in this repository is therefore used in two modes:

-  * **Model Training:** this will be done occassionally, once every few weeks (or months), to retrain the model in order to prevent data drift / model drift.
+  * **Model Training:** this will be done occasionally, once every few weeks (or months), to retrain the model in order to prevent data drift / model drift.

   * **Screening:** this can be done on every Security Analysis.
 After all contingencies have been calculated with the Hades SA, the software obtains their predicted score (model evaluation) and they are then ranked.
-Those avove a chosen threshold (i.e., those that the model predicts to be more different) can be re-run using DynaFlow.
+Those above a chosen threshold (i.e., those that the model predicts to be more different) can be re-run using DynaFlow.

 There are also companion Notebooks for the analysis and exploration of results.